lidofinance/docs/docs/contracts/accounting-oracle.md

 ```

 **Withdrawals finalization decision**
-- `withdrawalFinalizationBatches` — The ascendingly-sorted array of withdrawal request IDs obtained by calling WithdrawalQueue.calculateFinalizationBatches.
+- `withdrawalFinalizationBatches` — The ascendingly-sorted array of withdrawal request IDs obtained by the oracle daemon on report gathering via calling WithdrawalQueue.calculateFinalizationBatches.
 Empty array means that no withdrawal requests should be finalized.
 - `simulatedShareRate` — The share/ETH rate with the 10^27 precision (i.e. the price of one stETH share in ETH where one ETH is denominated as 10^27) that would be effective as the result of applying this oracle report at the reference slot, with withdrawalFinalizationBatches set to empty array and simulatedShareRate set to 0.
+To estimate `simulatedShareRate` one should call [Lido.handleOracleReport](/contracts/lido#handleoraclereport) directly and calculate as follows:

+      _simulatedShareRate = (postTotalPooledEther * 1e27) / postTotalShares

 - `isBunkerMode` — Whether, based on the state observed at the reference slot, the protocol should be in the bunker mode.

 :::note
+##### Extra data
 Extra data — the oracle information that allows asynchronous processing, potentially in
     chunks, after the main data is processed.
 The oracle doesn't enforce that extra data
     attached to some data report is processed in full before the processing deadline expires